Children's Health Insurance Program: State administration

 In Ohio, CHIP funds are used to expand eligibility for the state's Medicaid program.
 Thus all Medicaid rules and regulations (including cost sharing and benefits) apply.
 Children from birth through age 18 who live in families with incomes above the Medicaid thresholds in 1996 and up to 200% of the federal poverty level are eligible for the CHIP Medicaid expansion program.
 In 2008, the maximum annual income needed for a family of four to fall within 100% of the federal poverty guidelines was $21,200, while 200% of the poverty guidelines was $42,400.

 Other states have similar CHIP guidelines, with some states being more generous or restrictive in the number of children they allow into the program.
 With the exception of Alaska, Idaho, North Dakota and Oklahoma, all states have a minimum threshold for coverage at 200% of the federal poverty guidelines.
-North Dakota currently has the lowest at 175%.
-New York currently has the highest at 405% of the federal poverty guidelines.
 CHIP Medicaid expansion programs typically use the same names for the expansion and Medicaid programs.
 Separate child health programs typically have different names for their programs.
 A few states also call the CHIP program by the term "Children's Health Insurance Program" (CHIP).

 States are allowed to use Medicaid and CHIP funds for premium assistance programs that help eligible individuals purchase private health insurance.
 As of 2008 relatively few states had premium assistance programs, and enrollment was relatively low.
 Interest in this approach remained high, however.

 In August 2007, the Bush Administration announced a rule requiring states (as of August 2008) to sign up 95% of families with children earning 200% of the federal poverty level, before using the funds to serve families earning more than 250% of the federal poverty level.
 The federal government said that 9 out the 17 states that offer benefits to higher-earning families were already compliant.
 Opponents of this rule argued that signing up higher-income families makes lower-income families more likely to sign up, and that the rule was incompassionate toward children who would otherwise go without medical insurance.